StephAO/olfmlm/README.md

-Code for "On Losses for Modern Language Models" (#TODO link paper)
+Code for "On Losses for Modern Language Models" (ACL: https://www.aclweb.org/anthology/2020.emnlp-main.403/, arxiv: https://arxiv.org/abs/2010.01694)

 This repository is primarily for reproducibility and posterity.
 It is not maintained.